Code-Institute-Submissions/YannisFJ-MCU_Dashboard/README.md

 ## Deployment

 The dashboard is hosted on GitHub pages, deployed from the master branch.
 As such, it will automatically update if there are new commits to the aformentioned branch.
 If you want to run the site locally, you can clone this repository by pasting git clone     into your terminal.

-## Features Left to Implement

-This project only contained Marvel movies that were part of a franchise, therefore excluding stand-alone movies like 'Black Panther' and 'Doctor Strange'.
-In the future, I will implement the data from these standalone movies to provide users with an even more comprehensive dashboard of the Marvel universe.

 # Bugs: